commial/experiments/windows-defender/ASR/README.md

 This repository tries to describe what are the rules and what they are actually checking.
 This is likely not complete, and only limited to the author's comprehension of ASR.

-Note: A few ASR bypasses are already known (as the ones from [Emeric Nasi from SEVAGAS](https://blog.sevagas.com/IMG/pdf/bypass_windows_defender_attack_surface_reduction.pdf)).
+Note: A few ASR bypasses are already known (as the ones from [Emeric Nasi from SEVAGAS](https://blog.sevagas.com/IMG/pdf/bypass_windows_defender_attack_surface_reduction.pdf) or [this gist from infosecn1nja](https://gist.github.com/infosecn1nja/24a733c5b3f0e5a8b6f0ca2cf75967e3)).
 Still, it could be argued that these rules might be a good way to limit low-level, widespread, attack attempts.

 ## Finding ASR rules implementation